 Leadership Presence can be a nebulous area

 Presence or ‘being present’ includes several aspects- it means paying attention to ourselves, what arises within us, as well as outside of us, and our capacity to communicate powerfully.
 Essentially leadership presence can be defined as all of the above.
 Developing presence aids powerful leadership.

 A leader who is present extends a certain quality of inclusiveness.
 This could be during a meeting, at an event or even on a call with a customer who is miles away.

-Being Present expands our personal space.
+Being present expands our personal space.
 We then develop a capacity to feel and be sensitive to the environment around us.
 It is like having an active antenna.
 It is important to develop leadership presence as it sensitizes leaders to be aware.

 Tara was the CEO of an organization that developed software.
 One of her clients was a startup company with a product idea that Tara and her team were developing.
 The developers had finished 20 % of the work and were in a demo meeting with the client.